7/31/2024 Concluding July (

 bright pink bill sitting on the water with them.
 Short-tailed Albatross!
 Our third mega-rarity in

-three hours, it was the rarest of the three albatrosses which breed in the North Pacific ocean and a
+three hours, it is the rarest of the three albatrosses which breed in the North Pacific ocean and a

 Brown-headed Cowbird, Westport offshore